A Very Brady Christmas

 A Very Brady Christmas is a 1988 American made-for-television Christmas comedy-drama film directed by Peter Baldwin and starring Robert Reed, Florence Henderson, Ann B. Davis, Barry Williams, Maureen McCormick, Christopher Knight, Eve Plumb, Mike Lookinland, and Jennifer Runyon.
-It reunited the original cast members of the 1969-1974 sitcom The Brady Bunch, with the exception of Susan Olsen.
+It reunited the original cast members of the 1969-1974 sitcom The Brady Bunch with the exception of Susan Olsen, who was replaced by Jennifer Runyon (popularly called "Christmas Cindy").
 Ron Kuhlman and Jerry Houser both reprised their characters from the short-lived 1981 sitcom The Brady Brides.

 A Very Brady Christmas premiered on CBS on December 18, 1988, and was the second highest-rated television film of 1988.